Video marketing is one of the most powerful marketing tools you can use to build your business.

 Setting a goal enables you to define what action you want your audience to take after they’ve watched it.
 It also gives you a benchmark to measure the success of a campaign – your Google ranking, website traffic, social engagement or click through rates in emails.

-Customers over the hard sell and digital noise of marketers, when it comes to content, they want to know what’s in for them & how you can help fix their problems.
-Failing to recognize this will mean a video that’s irrelevant and a waste of time and money.
+When it comes to content, they want to know what’s in for them & how you can help fix their problems.
+They want and expect value.
+Failing to recognise this will mean a video that’s irrelevant and a waste of time and money.

 Firstly figure out who your target audience are, then identify their pain point and finally create video that gives solutions to their problems.